spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 > **Note**
-> Don't forget to remove unused imports!

-Delete the following files and directories as no longer required:

-- `app/locale`
+> As a reminder, when making changes to the code, it's important to remove any unused imports.
+These can clutter up the
+> code and make it harder to read and maintain.

 ### Broadcasting

-Let's add broadcasting support to our application.
-All we need to do is to configure the `broadcasting.php`
+To enable broadcasting functionality in the application, it is necessary to configure the `broadcasting.php`
-config file:
+configuration file.
+This configuration will allow the application to transmit events to the Centrifugo server.

 ```php app/config/broadcasting.php
 return [